Harry and Meghan finalize split as 'working members' of royal family | DW | 19.02.2021

 "We can all live a life of service," the statement added.
 "Service is universal."

-The couple, who are expecting their second child, got married in a massive ceremony at Windsor Castle in 2018.
+The couple, who are expecting their second child, were married in a huge ceremony at Windsor Castle in 2018.

-They are set to give an "intimate" interview about their lives with US talk show host Oprah Winfrey.
+They are set to give an "intimate" interview about their lives to US talk show host Oprah Winfrey.

 fb/sms (AFP, AP, Reuters)